Q. Do I need an interpreter or a translator? +

-Q. i have a bilingual ASSISTANT.
-Why should I hire a qualified interpreter?
+Q. I have a bilingual employee or colleague.
+Why should I hire a qualified interpreter? +

-A. Bilingualism is a prerequisite to interpreting, as are hands to playing the piano.
+Long answer: Bilingualism is a prerequisite to interpreting, as are hands to playing the piano.
 Interpreters have received training in terminology, false friends, ethics, and professional practices, such as note-taking and memory.
 For example, if a patient says estoy intoxicada, it means that she is poisoned, not that she is intoxicated.
 That's just one example where a mistake could be detrimental.
-Individuals who grew up speaking Spanish at home, and who have had no professional or academic training in their heritage language, typically have significant linguistic gaps of which they are seldom aware.
+Individuals who grew up speaking Spanish at home (called "heritage speakers"), and who have had no professional or academic training in their heritage language, typically have significant linguistic gaps of which they are seldom aware.
 On the other hand, certified interpreters have passed both written and oral examinations in their languages, been trained in ethics and protocol, and are subject to annual continuing education, like any other profession.

-The Washington State Courts have its own interpreter certification program for those wishing to interpret in state court facilities.
-The examination process is highly demanding and wields an annual pass rate of approximately 5% (see last year's report).
+Long answer: The Washington State Courts have its own interpreter certification program for those wishing to interpret in state court facilities.
+The examination process is highly demanding and wields an annual pass rate of approximately 5% (see the 2016 Annual Report).
 Those who pass become sworn officers of the court, just like the court reporter or bailiff.
-If you search the registry, you'll notice that only a handful of court-certified Spanish interpreters are active in the Spokane area.
+If you search the AOC registry, you'll notice that only a handful of court-certified Spanish interpreters are active in the Spokane area.
 Court interpreters are highly skilled and practiced, able to keep up with rapid-fire attorney statements, complicated terminology from the judge, or the drug slang of a gang member on the witness stand.
 Additionally, there is a strict code of ethics for sworn interpreters, which requires completeness, accuracy, and impartiality at all times.

 A. Several weeks' notice is preferable.
 Last-minute requests are often possible for legal appointments.